lambdaclass/concrete/ROADMAP.md

 Phase 7 priority order is deliberately narrower than the comparison languages: make Concrete's small core pleasant and auditable before copying broad batteries-included breadth.
-Completed foundation work lives in [CHANGELOG.md](CHANGELOG.md); the remaining ranked build order is:
+The ranked build order is:

-0. Stdlib hardening pass H1-H5 — before all remaining breadth.
-This is foundation repair, not new surface; details live below, ahead of the collection-API build-out.
-1. MAIN_EXIT_MODEL stage 2 (`docs/MAIN_EXIT_MODEL.md`): COMPLETE
-   2026-07-17 — the `CONCRETE_ECHO_RESULT` knob is deleted (compiler +
-   every harness consumer; check_exit_codes.sh pins the env var IGNORED).
+0. Entry-point tails, deliberately decoupled from the completed exit-model
-   Remaining tail, deliberately decoupled: retire Int-main (a later surface pass narrows the entry signature to `fn main() -> u8 | Unit`) and, workload-gated, `main -> Result<Unit, E>` printing the error variant name to stderr (Zig-style nominal rendering, no display traits).
+   migration: retire Int-main in a later surface pass by narrowing the entry signature to `fn main() -> u8 | Unit`; workload-gate any `main -> Result<Unit, E>` form and nominal error rendering to stderr.
-1a.
-Refactor queue (review 2026-07-16, evidence-ranked; each item lands as its own slice with the battery):
+1. Compiler hygiene and known-defect tails, evidence-ranked; each item lands as its own slice with the battery:
    - Layout panic hygiene: convert `Concrete/Check/Layout.lean` `panic!` paths (unknown struct/named type in fieldOffset/tySize) into structured internal-error diagnostics — bug 035's fix made them